L C David is an English teacher at a state university. She enjoys writing about her experiences.

-I want you know know that you're not alone.
-Every single one of us, at some point has been in your shoes.
+I want you to know that you're not alone.
+Every single one of us, at some point, has been in your shoes.
 Everyone has doubts.
-Everyone worries whether or not they are doing the right thing and that includes parents who send their kids to public and private school.
+Everyone worries whether or not they are doing the right thing and that includes parents who send their kids to public and private schools.

 So for all of you parents out there, take a moment and breathe.
 You've got this.

 What Do I Truly Need To Make Homeschooling a Success?